Compare chequing accounts

 - If you’re unhappy, you can easily change accounts or banks.
 One of the great things about bank accounts are that they can be a short term commitment.
 So if you’re unhappy with your current bank account, you can always switch to a new bank.
 Review your needs regularly to see if your chequing account still meets them.

-Here are some questions to ask to help you find the best chequing account for your needs:
+Here are some questions to ask to help you find the right chequing account for your needs:

 - What’s your standout feature(s)?
 This is the one feature or characteristic that your chequing account must have.
 Some people prefer convenience and flexibility, while some want no fees or unlimited monthly transactions.